adarsh-gowda/mitosheet/README.md

-# A python packagr that makes Data science 10x faster
+# A python package that makes Data science 10x faster